thi-ng/umbrella/packages/color/README.md

 // 10 cool reds, w/ 10% hue variance
 [...colorsFromRange(RANGES.cool, [0, 0.8, 1], { num: 10, variance: 0.1 })]

-// generate colors based on given weighted textual description(s) [...colorsFromTheme(
+// generate colors based on given (weighted) textual description(s)
-    ["warm goldenrod 1.0", "cool springgreen 0.1"],
+// here using named CSS colors, but could also be HSV tuples [...colorsFromTheme(
+    [["warm", "goldenrod"], ["cool", "springgreen", 0.1]],
     { num: 100, variance: 0.05 }
 )]

-// theme parts can also be given in this format
+// theme parts can also be given in the format used internally
 // note: base colors are always in HSV
 // all keys are optional (range, base, weight),
 // but at least `range` or `base` must be given...
 [...colorsFromTheme(
     [
-        { range: "warm", base: "goldenrod", weight: 1 },
+        { range: "warm", base: "goldenrod" },
         { range: RANGES.cool, base: [0, 1, 0.5], weight: 0.1 }
     ],
     { num: 100, variance: 0.05 }